nipy/nipype/doc/users/tutorial_101.rst

 My first pipeline
 =================

-Although the most trivial pipeline consists of a single node, we will create a pipeline with two nodes: a realign node that will send the realigned functional data to a smoothing node.
-It is important to note that setting up a pipeline is separate from executing it.
+Although the most trivial workflow consists of a single node, we will create a workflow with two nodes: a realign node that will send the realigned functional data to a smoothing node.
+It is important to note that setting up a workflow is separate from executing it.

 **1. Import appropriate modules**

 .. testcode::

-   import nipype.interfaces.spm as spm          # the spm interfaces import nipype.pipeline.node_wrapper as nw    # the wrapper import nipype.pipeline.engine as pe          # the workflow
+   import nipype.interfaces.spm as spm         # the spm interfaces import nipype.pipeline.engine as pe         # the workflow and node wrappers

 **2. Define nodes**